shoooe/Solidran/Solidran/FIB/README.md

 replicateFunc fn count start = replicateFunc fn (count-1) (fn start)
 ```

-The above is some very basic recursion.
-We pass the function, the number of times we want to repeat it and the first (initial) value.

-Now we only need to wire all up into the solution:
+Now we only need to wire it all up into the solution:

 ```haskell
 rabbitsCount :: Int -> Int -> Int